MorganKryze/ConsoleAppVisuals/docs/introduction/first_app.md

 ![Title](../assets/img/jpg/first_app/title.jpg)

 > [!TIP]
-> You may update the style of the `Title` element like the one blow by giving a look at this article: [Create and use fonts](/ConsoleAppVisuals/articles/create_font.html).
+> You may update the style of the `Title` element like the one below by giving a look at this article: [create and use fonts](/ConsoleAppVisuals/articles/create_font.html).
 >
 > ![Lil_Devil](../assets/img/jpg/create_font/Lil_Devil.jpg)